weka/snaptool/README.md

 # Use Overview:

-snap_manager consists of a daemon that manages snapshots
+snaptool consists of a daemon that manages snapshots

 # Features